A trial opens in France over the killing of a police couple in the name of the Islamic State group

 Neighbors called police, and the attacker said he was holding the couple’s 3-year-old hostage, according to the documents.
 He told a negotiator from a special police unit that he acted because the French government was preventing the faithful from joining the caliphate, and stressed that he had not targeted civilians but representatives of the French state.

 Police stormed the home and killed Abballa, and rescued the child.
-The boy has been raised by family members since.
+The boy, now 10, has been raised by family members since, and is not expected to appear at the trial.

 After more than five years of investigation and multiple arrests, only Aberouz is facing trial.
 Charges were initially brought against two others but later dropped.